alejandrojuria/tightbinder/docs/source/config.rst

 Label of points which make the path to evalute the bands of the system.
 Only used automatically when plotting the bands with ``tightbinder/main.py``.
 As with ``Mesh``, one has to specify manually the high symmetry points when using the library; nevertheless in this case it is usually useful to write them in the configuration file and simply read them when generating the reciprocal path.
+As opposed to the ``Species`` field, the high symmetry points do not have to be separated by commas and enclosed in square brackets; they have to be written in the same line separated by spaces, commas or both.